 Lesley Wilson MSc is a Psychotherapist, Supervisor and BACP Accredited Counsellor, she is a qualified IAPT Counselling for Depression Practitioner, Trainer and Supervisor, she is also a Fellow of the Higher Education Academy.
-She has over 20 years of experience in the field of psychological therapies and divides her time between working as a Senior Lecturer with the University of Central Lancashire and her Private Practice as a Therapist and Supervisor.
-She has experience of working within Voluntary, Private and Statutory Services.
+She has over 22 years of experience in the field of psychological therapies and divides her in Private Practice as a Therapist; Supervisor and Trainer; writing and delivering training and for The University of Central Lancashire, Warwick University and various Charities throughout Lancashire.
+She previously worked as a Senior Lecturer with the University of Central Lancashire for over 10 year; she also has clinical experience of working within Voluntary, Private and Statutory Services.
 Her experience is grounded in working therapeutically with adults and children and therefore her practice integrates a number of theoretical models.
-Lesley has been designing and delivering training for the past 16 years, she believes that all individuals have a wealth of intrinsic abilities which when explored and acknowledged encourage emotional growth and psychological well-being.
+Lesley has been designing and delivering training for the past 20 years, she believes that all individuals have a wealth of intrinsic abilities which when explored and acknowledged encourage emotional growth and psychological well-being.

 Joan Shepherd has over 30 years experience in office administration and marketing.
 She has worked in the private and public sectors including Social Services and Lancashire Education Authority.
 Joan joined the Accord Services team in February 2015 to offer administrative support and to ensure the behind the scenes activities run smoothly.